 - Fixed Supply – Unlike government currencies that are inflated away over time, Bitcoin has a fixed supply schedule.
 There will only ever be 21 million Bitcoins created, making it the hardest money available to us.

 - Divisible – A Bitcoin is divisible down to 1/100,000,000 of a coin.
 This means you can purchase or transact fractions of a Bitcoin.
+The smallest unit is called a Satoshi, or “sat”, named after Bitcoin’s anonymous founder.

 What about other cryptocurrencies?

 I would only invest in Bitcoin.
 While there are other cryptocurrencies that tout unique “features” or “improvements”, these ultimately come at the cost of less security and/or more centralized control.
 Bitcoin is the asset with the most decentralized network, the strongest history of value creation, and the most immutable monetary issuance (its fixed supply has never been altered).
+Additionally most (nearly all) other cryptocurrencies started with a “pre-mine”, which reserves a stock of the token supply to founders and investors.

 Where can I buy Bitcoin?

 There are many ways to purchase Bitcoin.
 I’d recommend looking for exchanges that offer Bitcoin as a primary asset, and also those that allow you to withdraw (if you choose to) your Bitcoin to another wallet.
 My go-to recommendation right now is Cash App by Square.
+Other recommended services are Swan Bitcoin and River Financial.

 How much Bitcoin should I buy?